IsItDataOrData/Python-Projects/README.md

 The program is accompanied by 3 class files (CSVTrackByCount_Class.py, CSVTrackByDate_Class.py, CSVTrackByIP_Class.py)

-*Note you may need to install the breezypythyongui package for it to work properly.*
+*Note: You may need to install the breezypythyongui package for it to work properly.*

 #Luck Seven Game.py:  This program creates a game using 2 random dice.
 The user enters the amount they would like to wager (1-100).
                       The final result will tell the user how many times the dice were rolled and what the maximum amount they had during the duration of the game.